sayinathk/sayinathk.github.io/_posts/2024-08-24-My-learnings-on-investing-so-far.md

 A high P/E might mean the stock is overvalued, or investors expect high growth.
 **P/FCF ratio** : Similar to PE ratio, but with wrt FCF instead of net profit.
 **Earnings yield** :as we have already seen The percentage of profit attributable to one share relative to the price of that share.
 **ROIC** : profits/ invested capital.
 What percentage of invested capital is generated as profit.
-Indicates efficiecy of the company
+Indicates efficiecy of the company.
 **ROE** : profits/equity.
-Be careful, it can be elevated by using higher leverage (liability)
+Be careful, it can be elevated by using higher leverage (liability).
-**Equity** = Asset - Liability from Balance sheet
+**Equity** = Asset - Liability from Balance sheet.
 **Dilution** :
-Phenomeon where companu issues more share.
+Phenomenon where company issues more share.
 This is bad for shareholders. because they buy shares based on Earning per share (EPS).
 If profit stays the same but number of shares increases, then EPS reduces.
 It’s like adding more water to a soup, making each bowl less concentrated.
 Dilution happens when business pays their employees with stock.
-They can also issue stock during acquisition or with convertible notes https://learn.angellist.com/articles/convertible-note
+They can also issue stock during acquisition or with [convertible notes](https://learn.angellist.com/articles/convertible-note) .
-Dilution as such is not bad, if profits can out grow the share increases
+Dilution as such is not bad, if profits can out grow the share increase.
-Because of dilution, always look at EPS or FCF/share rather than Net profit or FCF
+Since share count keeps changing, always look at EPS or FCF/share rather than whole Net profit or FCF.
 **Buyback** :
-Company buys back its own shares from the market.Essentially opposite of dilution. reducing share count, so EPS increases. hence value of share now increases.
+Company buys back its own shares from the market.
+Essentially opposite of dilution. reducing share count, so EPS increases. hence value of share now increases.
 This is one way of returning money to shareholders.
 More tax efficient than dividend.
 **Dividend**:
 Company’s earnings distributed to shareholders, usually in cash.
 This is another way of returning money to shareholders.
 You have to pay tax for dividend.
 Is dividend good?
 Dont buy a stock just for dividend, money is returned to shareholder means, there is no other good way to reinvest, so that means profit wont be growing much over long term.

-*Overall profit you may get holding a share maybe attributable* to
+*Overall profit you may get by holding a share maybe attributable* to
  - Earnings growth (which can be via organic growth or via M&A)
 - Valuation ratio growth (think PE ratio or P/FCF ratio),
-- Dividend yield ,
+- Dividend ,
-- Buyback yield
+- Buyback.

 > Most metrics can be legally manipulated if desired. so never rely on a single metric